gmanolov-dev/nestjs-kafka_ksqldb/Readme.md

 ## Development run

-### Start Rabbitmq in docker in case you don't want to install it on your local environment
+### Start Kafka / KSQLDB in docker in case you don't want to install it on your local environment
 cd .local-dev-docker-infrastructure
 docker-compose up -d
 cd ..

-### Build the common it is used by the rest of project
+### Build the common it - is used by the rest of project
 ```
 cd common
 npm install